How to deduct car expenses as a business owner in Canada

 To accurately calculate and claim car expenses, you’ll need to keep detailed records of the following:

-Fuel Costs: Keep all receipts for gas purchases.
-Gather them in a small envelope in your car or consider using the app from your favourite gas station to save your gas receipts automatically.
+Fuel Costs: Keep all gas receipts.
+(Tip: gather them in a little envelope in your car, or use your gas station's app to save them automatically).

-Interest on Loan Payments: You cannot deduct your car loan payments, but you can deduct the interests you pay.
+Loan Interest: You can't deduct the car loan itself, but you can deduct the interest.

 Insurance